mjjohnson94/mjjohnson94.github.io/README.md

 ____________

 Customer sentiment is the process of understanding how customers think and feel about particular products or brands.
 Social media, in particular, provides businesses with a vast amount of customer data which can be processed automatically to reach conclusions on consumer emotiveness.
+These conclusions can be used to better inform commerical decisions.

 ____________